Brownster/musicbee-plugin/docs/ROADMAP.md

 - Resume interrupted transfers.
 - Support playlists or entire libraries.
 - Add automatic syncing when new tracks are added in MusicBee.
+- Automatically categorise uploads using the track "Kind" tag.

 ---